NIHALU/NZHotel/README.md

-we installed the **Microsoft.Extensions.DependencyInjection** package In this way we expanded the IServiceCollection interface We  pulled our connection string from appsetting.jsons via IConfiguration
+we installed the **Microsoft.Extensions.DependencyInjection** package In this way we expanded the IServiceCollection interface We  pulled our connection string from appsetting.jsons via IConfiguration Finally, we called our extension via services(IServiceCollection) in startup.

+UI => (Microsof.EntityFrameworkCore.Design 5.0.17)
+We created our migration to be the default project data access and startup project UI via the package manager console.
+(add-migration InitialCreate -outputDir Migrations) and then saved our migration to the database(update-database)